ckm3/jupyter-cell-notifier/README.md

 4. Enable the setting: `jupyter-cell-notifier.slack.enable`
 5. When a watched cell completes, a message is sent to Slack

+### Optional: Microsoft Teams Notifications

+1. Add an Incoming Webhook connector to your Teams channel and copy its webhook URL
+2. Run the command palette: `Jupyter Cell Notifier: Set Teams Webhook URL`
+3. Paste the webhook URL
+4. Enable the setting: `jupyter-cell-notifier.teams.enable`
+5. When a watched cell completes, a message is sent to your Teams channel

 ### Optional: Telegram Notifications

 1. Create a bot with @BotFather and copy the bot token